tudocomp/tudocomp/docs/Documentation.md

 ## Compressors

-As stated before in the [philosophy](#compressors-and-coders) section, compressors transform an input into an output that can be losslessly restored to the original input.
+Compressors transform an input into an output that can be losslessly restored to the original input.
+What conceptually separates them from Coders is that compressors may have random access on the entire input and use this to find information on how to achieve compression.
+Apart from being able to use properties of the input for compression, they can build a context for one or multiple coders to in order to encode single values efficiently.

 On a code level, the (abstract) [`Compressor`](@DX_COMPRESSOR@) class serves as the foundation for compression algorithm implementations.
 It declares the